Enjoying Kent’s History

 - Romney, Hythe & Dymchurch Railway – Travel along the Kent coastline from Hythe to Dungeness National Nature Reserve in Kent’s miniature steam and diesel locomotives.
 Stop along the way to see lighthouses, medieval churches and the county’s nature and wildlife.

 - The Moat Tea Rooms–Situated in Canterbury close to the cathedral, this ancient tea room will take you back in time with its 16th-century wood interiors.

 Explore More History with an Overnight Stay

 When looking to explore history in Kent, why not stay in our luxury boutique hotel in Kent.
 Centred between Dover and Folkestone in the picturesque Alkham Valley, the Marquis at Alkham is great for reaching key historical sites as well as providing a relaxing getaway in the beautiful Kentish countryside.
-Our boutique rooms, romantic cottages and fine dining restaurant provide guests with the ideal retreat at the end of a day exploring the county’s history.
+Our boutique rooms and fine dining restaurant provide guests with the ideal retreat at the end of a day exploring the county’s history.